Lepton-induced reactions on nuclei in a wide kinematical regime: Summary and Conclusions

 Within this new implementation we have shown that a very satisfactory description of both electron and neutrino inclusive cross sections can be obtained over a wide range of incoming energies.
 While the Fermilab Short Baseline and T2K experiments are dominated by QE, 2p2h and $\Delta$ (together with the background) excitations, the MINERvA LE and ME experiments explore the higher energy regions, with NOvA in between.
-In particular MINERvA ME is sensitive up to invariant masses of $W \approx 4$ GeV, i.e. well above the resonance region.
+In particular the MINERvA ME experiment is sensitive up to invariant masses of $W \approx 4$ GeV, i.e. well above the resonance region.
 The cross section there is dominated by the non-resonant background contributions.
-This observation explains why an earlier study had shown that the Bloom-Gilman duality was not fulfilled for reactions on the nucleus \cite{Lalakulich:2007zz}; only resonance contributions had been taken into account.
+This observation explains why an earlier study had shown that the Bloom-Gilman duality was not fulfilled for reactions on the nucleus \cite{Lalakulich:2007zz}; only resonance contributions had been considered.
 It will be interesting to repeat the earlier calculations with the background obtained here taken into account.

-An essential result of the present study is the success of the transformations from electron to neutrino structure functions given in Eqs. (\ref{W1nu}).
-This opens the possibility to consistently transform results obtained in electron-scattering experiments \cite{CLAS:2021neh}, with only an overall normalization, but no tune of the ($Q^2,\omega$) dependence needed.

 Finally, we would like to stress that GiBUU allows the computation of the full final state of a (lepton,nucleus) reaction giving the four-vectors of all final state particles.
-The final state propagation uses quantum-kinetic transport theory and it employs the same Potential $U$ that also appears in the spectral function.
-There is thus no factorization between initial and final state.
-It also takes into account that the final hadrons start their trajectories somewhere inside the target nucleus because both photons and neutrinos 'illuminate' the whole nucleus (except for shadowing which, however, markedly sets in only at higher energies).
+The final state propagation uses quantum-kinetic transport theory and it employs the same potential $U$ that also appears in the spectral function.
+There is thus no factorization between initial and final state interactions.
+The description of all processes (except for the MEC part) is based on a consistent microscopic model that treats initial and final states of the nucleon on the same basis.
+It does not require further assumptions as in generators which, for example, try to link a model for inclusive cross sections, such as the SUSA approach, to more exclusive final states.
+The theory implemented in GiBUU also takes into account that the final hadrons start their trajectories somewhere inside the target nucleus because both photons and neutrinos 'illuminate' the whole nucleus (except for shadowing which, however, markedly sets in only at higher energies).
+This is not the case in the generators using the INTRANUKE package for their treatment of FSI.